ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         For expert and professional cable assembly services, [contact Assembly Solutions ](https://www.assembly-solutions.com/contact)today for a specially tailored quote and advice on your project.
 seo:
-  title: "Custom Cable Assembly  | Assembly Solutions "
+  title: Cable Assembly Manufacturer
-  description: The UK's leading manufacturer of Cable Assembly services and Custom
+  description: ASL is the UK leading manufacturer of Cable Assembly services and
-    Cable Assembly products.
-An award-winning company with 98% customer satisfaction reviews.
-Contact us today for a quote on your cable assembly requirements.
+    custom-made cable assemblies for a wide range of industries including Automotive, Medical and Security.
   og-url: https://www.assembly-solutions.com/cable-assembly
 ---